Kamloops Timber Supply Area

 Gilbert smith logo

-You are here: Home > Main Menu > Kamloops
+You are here: Home > Hidden Menu > Nicola Thompson Fraser

 Vision Statement

-The Sustainable Forest Management Plan will foster forest management practices - based on a balance of science, professional judgment and local and First Nations input - that sustain the longterm health and productivity of forest ecosystems while contributing to a strong economy and thriving communities throughout the Kamloops and North Thompson Area.
+The Nicola Thompson Fraser (NTF) Sustainable Forest Management Plan will foster forest management practices based on science, professional experience and local public and First Nations input that contribute to the long-term health and productivity of forest ecosystems, a strong economy and thriving communities throughout the Plan area.

-Irrespective of changes occurring to the CSA SFM Standard, the SFM Plan is an evolving document that is reviewed and revised on an annual basis with the SFM Advisory Group to address changes in forest conditions and local community values.
-All active forest licencees are committed to the achievement of the SFM Plan.
+This SFM Plan is an evolving document that is reviewed and revised on an annual basis with the SFM Advisory Group to address changes in forest conditions and local community values.
+All participating forest licencees are committed to the achievement of the SFM Plan.
 Each year the SFM Advisory Group reviews an annual report prepared by the licencees to assess achievement of performance measures.
 This monitoring process provides the licencees, public and First Nations an opportunity to bring forward new information, and to provide input concerning new or changing public values that can be incorporated into future updates of the SFM Plan.
+If you are interested in learning more about directly participating in this public process, please click on the link here.

 Print PagePrint This Page